me3zaAKAgoat/42cursus/README.md

 - Learn about regex, patterns, wildcard meaning and what stem means in makefile.
 - Split ft_split into two halves so I can fix the length and assignement problem with the norminette.
 - Fix compilation problems of ft_itoa.
+- What happens when you allocate 0 size_t.